Last updated on August 19th, 2022 at 10:42 pm

-By now you probably have heard people talking about essential oils.
-You may be wondering what they are, as well as how to use essential oils.
+By now, you probably have heard people talking about essential oils.
+You may be wondering what they are and how to use essential oils.

-When my family first started using essential oils my expectations were fairly minimal.
-I figured our house would smell great from diffusing something natural, instead of using synthetic fragrances.
+When my family first started using essential oils, my expectations were fairly minimal.
+I figured our house would smell great from diffusing something natural instead of synthetic fragrances.

-But, by digging in and doing some research I discovered how versatile high-quality oils are.
-I have slowly been replacing items in our medicine, beauty, and cleaning cabinets.
+But, by digging in and doing some research, I discovered how versatile, high-quality oils are.
+I have slowly replaced items in our medicine, beauty, and cleaning cabinets.

 What Are Essential Oils?

 Essential oils are what protect and keep a plant healthy and vital.
-By extracting the essence of the plant through distillation or cold pressing, one is left with a highly concentrated liquid.
-This liquid, essential oils, has been used for centuries as a way to promote emotional and physical well-being.
+One is left with a highly concentrated liquid by extracting the plant’s essence through distillation or cold pressing.
+This liquid, essential oils, has been used for centuries to promote emotional and physical well-being.

 For example, one drop of 100% pure peppermint oil is equivalent to approximately 24 cups of peppermint tea.